Download the NHS App

 No infection control incidents were reported during this period.

-A full 5-yearly Infection Prevention and Control Audit was conducted by NHS England on 7 March 2024, with the next due in March 2029.
+A comprehensive five-year Infection Prevention and Control Audit was completed by NHS England on 7 March 2024, with the next audit scheduled for March 2029.

 All sites also carry out monthly internal IPC audits.